Remo/concrete5-attribute-forms/README.md

 * https://github.com/Remo/concrete5-attribute-plain-text Allows you to add static text to give your users hints or additional information about a form field
 * http://www.concrete5.org/marketplace/addons/colorpicker-attribute Adds a color picker to your forms
 * http://www.concrete5.org/marketplace/addons/fileset-attribute1 Adds a fileset list to your form
+* https://github.com/Remo/concrete5-attribute-masked-input An attribute where you can restrict the input using a format mask